 The myth of combat-proven

-One of the recurring marketing arguments for these books and videos is that they are “combat proven” and therefor supremely effective.
+One of the recurring marketing arguments for these books and videos is that they are “combat proven” and therefore supremely effective.
 The reasoning is that if these techniques are used in gruesome missions during a war, then they must be the best thing since sliced bread for self-defense.

 There are three problems with this claim: context is still king, teamwork, and tool selection.

 First up, context.
 I’ve harped on and on about this here already so I’m not going to dig too deep on this aspect.

 The crux of the matter is this: just because elite soldiers use certain techniques during their missions, that doesn’t mean you should use them for civilian self-defense.
 The context in which these techniques are applicable are completely different from your daily life: military operations have rules of engagement and operational parameters that vary from one mission to the next.
 A civilian self-defense situation however has to be resolved following the law.
 Look up the self-defense laws of your own country for the details, but civilian law is generally pretty clear in that you need specific components to be present before you can use lethal force or any force at all for that matter.

 The goal is also completely different.